Imagine what it would feel like if a part of your body started rotting from the inside out?

-If you’ve tried any or some of the above remedies to no avail OR if the tail rot is severe, then you will need to take your pet to a respectable reptile veterinarian.
-The vet may decide to either put your dragon on antibiotics or amputate the tail depending on the severity of the rot itself.
+Now, if you’ve tried If you’ve tried the above remedy to no avail OR if the tail rot is severe, then you will need to take your pet to a respectable reptile veterinarian.

 Once your vet has determined the cause of the infection and prescribed the medication, make sure your bearded dragon stays hydrated as this will help keep their kidneys better process the strong medication.

-In addition to this, it is advisable to offer a probiotic if your dragon suffers from a repressed appetite after or during treatment.
+In addition to this, it is advisable to offer an immunity booster as well.
+This can help if your dragon suffers from a repressed appetite after or during treatment.

 Although the thought of such a small, delicate creature undergoing surgery is by no means comforting, often times surgery is the only cure for your bearded dragon’s tail rot.

-In terms of what you can “expect” when your dragon comes out of surgery, definitely be prepared for them to be lethargic for a few days and a little wobbly/awkward when moving about.
+In terms of what you can “expect” when your dragon comes out of surgery, definitely be prepared for them to be lethargic for a few days and a little wobbly and awkward when moving around.